Orpius/SDK/docs/DevelopmentGuides/DotNet/index.md

 of the user guide.

 The [Orpius SDK repository](https://github.com/Orpius/SDK) contains various sample projects.
-This section focusses on the *Sample_AspNetCore_ProtobufNet* project and the *Sample_MobileApp_ProtobufNet* project.
+This section focuses on the *Sample_AspNetCore_ProtobufNet* project and the *Sample_MobileApp_ProtobufNet* project.
 The ASP.NET Core sample shows how to set up your own web application so that it can communicate with the Orpius server.